Worktrees enable having multiple branches checked out at the same time.

 MyApp-featureX/

-But with worktrees you can just use the existing repo to generate more folders with states of different branches.
+But with worktrees you can use the existing repo to generate more folders containing different branches.

 MyApp/